JoeFanning/Excel-Cloud-Automation-Pipeline/README.md

 # 📊 Cloud Sales Analysis & Excel Automation Pipeline

 A serverless, cloud-based Python pipeline designed to automate the merging, analysis, and reporting of weekly sales data.
-This system transforms raw data into multi-tab executive reports and high-impact visual dashboards, deployed directly in the cloud.
+This system transforms raw data into multi-tab executive reports and visual dashboards, deployed directly in the cloud.

 ## 🚀 Key Features